krtfrancis/project/README.md

-Tribute website for Kobe Bryant
+Simple website for Kobe Bryant